100 Notable alumni of

 -

-Jhurell Pressley is a former American football running back.
-He played college football at New Mexico and was signed by the Minnesota Vikings as an undrafted free agent in 2016.
-He has also been a member of the Green Bay Packers, Atlanta Falcons, Jacksonville Jaguars, New York Giants, Arizona Hotshots, and DC Defenders.
+Jhurell Pressley is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the New Mexico Lobos and was signed by the Minnesota Vikings as an undrafted free agent in 2016.
+He was also a member of the Green Bay Packers, Atlanta Falcons, Jacksonville Jaguars, New York Giants, Arizona Hotshots, DC Defenders, and IBM Big Blue.

 -